 STATUTORY AUTHORITY: KRS 13A.100, 216B.040, 216B.105

-NECESSITY, FUNCTION, AND CONFORMITY: KRS 216B.040 and 216B.105 mandate that the Cabinet for Human Resources regulate health facilities and health services.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 216B.040 and 216B.105 require the Cabinet for Health and Family Services to promulgate administrative regulations governing health facilities and health services.
 This administrative regulation provides minimum licensure requirements for the operation of special health clinics.

 (3) "License" means an authorization issued by the cabinet for the purpose of operating a special health clinic.

 (4) "Licensure agency" means the Office of the Inspector General, Cabinet for Health and Family Services.